 Don’t overthink this one; tell us what you’re doing day-to-day.

-full- time college/graduate student and a TA/lecturer/adjunct
+then graduate/post- graduate student and a TA/lecturer/adjunct

 professor over the past few years.
 Doing this was central to my

 of my life fall between my fingers (my marriage, a major blow to my

-business, and serious questions about my religious
+business, and serious questions about my religious perspective.)

-easier.
 I may have figured a few things out after all?